Bootta11/todoist_by_mail/README.md

 to: mail.defined@in.imap
 cc: mail.of.user.that@is.collaborator
 subject: Todoist project name
-mailbody first line: is task text
+mailbody first line: task text
 mail body second line:  date string in [format](https://todoist.com/Help/DatesTimes) (optional)
-mail body third line: is priority of task(1-4) (optional)
+mail body third line: priority of task(1-4) (optional)

 For example:
 If we have Todoist account with project named "Work", collaborator at that project with mail "collaborator@test.mail" and mail that this nodejs application monitoring is "monitored.mail@test.mail".
 Then we can add new task send mail with next content: